-While on a research trip to Mongolia, my friend and I got addicted to savory little dumplings called manty.
-We joked that we’d start a dumpling stand, and started making dumplings from around the world… but then we realized that running a food cart is a lot of work.
-I’ve dropped the poor career idea, but kept the name.
-And instead of cooking up sweet little dumplings, this blog gathers stories and ideas that I hope are just as interesting.
+While in Mongolia ten years ago, I got addicted to savory manty dumplings.
+My friends joked that we’d start a dumpling stand & make dumplings from around the world… but then we realized that a food cart is a lot of work.
+I’ve dropped the job plan, but kept the name.
+And instead of cooking up sweet little dumplings, this blog gathers thoughts & stories that I hope are just as interesting.

-- Sociological Images: The rhetoric of luck among the 99 percent (link)
+- The rhetoric of luck among the 99 percent (Sociological Images)

-- Matador Network: How to catch a street taxi in Astana, Kazakhstan (link)
+- How to catch a street taxi in Astana, Kazakhstan (Matador Network)

-- PopAnth: Would you sort knowledge with the Dewey decimal system? (link), The internet for Her: Amazon reviews as comedic genre (link)
+- The internet for her: Amazon reviews as comedic genre (Pop Anth)

-- Savage Minds: Posts on securing, sharing, and archiving ethnographic field data (link)
+- Securing, sharing, and archiving ethnographic field data (Savage Minds/Anthrodendum)

 - Selling dreams of the good life in Kazakhstan (Sapiens)

 Many of my academic articles and presentation slides are also online.
 With that, note that this is a personal blog and doesn’t represent my professional life.
 I know professional contacts can find this (hi, friends!) but it’s not a portfolio.
 Instead, this blog is a record and reflection of a changing person over the past ten years, and a way to share out thoughts in a space that’s independent from larger media players online.
 I ask you to bear with me, with grace, and keep that in mind.